On computing and the complexity of computing higher-order $U$-statistics, exactly: Examples and Numerical Results

 \section{Examples and Numerical Results}

-In this section, we evaluate the performance of our new algorithm for computing $U$/$V$-statistics exactly in three concrete statistical applications, including computing higher-order influence functions (Section~\ref{sec:example_hoif}), computing motif counts in random graphs (Section~\ref{sec:example_motif}) and computing distance covariance measures (Section~\ref{sec:dependence}).

-As mentioned, we have made our algorithm available for public use as a Python package \package{}, which is available to download from either its GitHub repository (clicking \package{}) or the Python package index \href{https://pypi.org/}{\texttt{PyPi}} by typing the following on the command line:
+In this section, we evaluate the performance of our new algorithm for computing $U$/$V$-statistics in three concrete statistical applications\footnote{The replication code can be found in \href{https://github.com/cxy0714/U-Statistics-Experiments}{this link}.}.
+We have made our algorithm available for public use, which is available to download from the GitHub repository (by clicking \package{} or its \href{https://github.com/cxy0714/U-Statistics-R}{R} interface) or the Python package index \href{https://pypi.org/}{\texttt{PyPi}}.
+For the first application (Section~\ref{sec:example_hoif}) on Higher-Order Influence Functions (HOIFs) \citep{robins2008higher}, we also provide a standalone \href{https://github.com/cxy0714/HOIF}{implementation} based on \package{}, given the growing interest in using HOIFs in practice in the causal inference community \citep{wager2024causal, zheng2025perturbed, cinelli2025challenges}.

-We also refer interested readers to the GitHub link for how to implement \package{} in practice.